Publisher: Terry Cavanagh

-Super Hexagon is a game where I can say it’s barely that, in fact, it’s a game you might quite in less than one minute.
+Super Hexagon is a game where I can say it’s barely that, in fact, it’s a game you might quit in less than one minute.
 I don’t know what the designers were thinking, but this game is so hard that it becomes no fun in less than 5 minutes.
 You are just a triangle rotating around a circle trying to find your way through gaps in a giant hexagon that closes in on you.
 I couldn’t get past 28 seconds of survival, and that was after I memorized every stage and died about 50 times.

 That’s really all I can say about this game because it’s hardly a game at all.
 The graphics are so simple with just basic colors and shapes, the only praise I can give this game is the awesome 8-bit soundtrack.
-The game requires memorization and super fast twitch reflexes to win.
+The game requires memorization and super fast-twitch reflexes to win.
 It doesn’t help that there are only hard difficulties, nothing easy to start out with.
 It doesn’t help that the visuals will give you a headache in less than 10 minutes and it just hurts your eyes.
 I like the fact that the game is trying to be challenging, but I’m glad I didn’t pay much for this game.